Why the 9 to 5 was making me sick: Part 2 of Why I Quit my Career

 Don’t forget you can call and you should call emergency services if you don’t feel you can keep yourself safe right now.
 Call 911.

-Suicide.org have a list of suicide hotlines for each country.
+International – Suicide.org has a list of suicide hotlines for each country.

 On the International Association for Suicide Prevention (IASP) website you can also search for assistance and a hotline in your country.

-Don’t forget you can call and you should call emergency services if you don’t feel you can keep yourself safe right now.
+Don’t forget, you should call emergency services if you don’t feel you can keep yourself safe right now.